- About Us

 Don't leave home without the following:

 Palau a good choice of reasonable priced restaurants, American, Indian, Thai, Japanese, Palauan and more.
-Top favorites are Taj Indian Restaurant (a must), Kraemer's Café (a fun bar with great food) and our own Bottom Time Bar and Grill.
+Top favorites are Taj Indian Restaurant (a must), Kraemer's Café (a fun bar with great food), Elilai (a contemporary Pacific Rim cuisine with amazing views) and our own Bottom Time Bar and Grill.

 There is no public transportation system in Palau.
 Sam's Tours provides guests with complimentary roundtrip hotel and downtown shuttle service and some restaurants, like the Taj, provide free transfers.
 Taxi service is readily available up until 10:00pm and fares are very reasonable.
 Arrangements are easily made in advance for taxi service after 10:00pm.